Lilihierax/sourcemod-nt-fovchanger/README.md

 Unfortunately it is impossible to know how Valve will treat Source-engine mods such as Neotokyo in the future (in the context of anticheating).

+I will not be held responsible for any damages, incl. changes in VAC standing, resulting from the use of this patch.
 Make any modifications to your game binaries at your own risk.

 ## Usage
 * Players can access the FOV menu by typing `!fov` in chat